Eudocimus: Species

-The two species hybridise, and are sometimes considered conspecific.
+The two species hybridize, and are sometimes considered conspecific.

 Description

 These birds are found in marshy wetlands, often near coasts.
 They build stick nests in trees or bushes over water, and a typical clutch is two to five eggs.
 Eudocimus ibises are monogamous and colonial, often nesting in mixed colonies with other wading species.

 Adults are 56–61 cm long with an 85–95 cm wingspan.
 They have long curved bills, pink legs and bare red faces.
 The plumage is all-white (albus) or all-scarlet (ruber), except for the black wing-tips, which are easily visible in flight.
 Juveniles are largely brown with white underparts and duller bare parts.

 Eudocimus ibises feed by probing with their long, downcurved beaks.
 Their diet consists of fish, frogs, crustaceans and insects.
 They fly with neck and legs outstretched, often in long, loose lines, especially on their way to or from the night-time roosts.